McDonald not competing to be taoiseach despite Sinn Féin surge

 The Dublin Central TD has correctly said that those who vote for Sinn Féin have as much right to expect that their votes will have a bearing on a potential future government as those who support Fine Gael, Fianna Fáil, Labour, the Greens and anyone else in the last Dáil.

 The figures in this week’s Irish Times/Ipsos MRBI poll - Fianna Fáil on 25 per cent, Fine Gael on 23 and Sinn Féin on 21 - are unlikely to be repeated on polling day.
-Past experience suggests Sinn Féin’s support will probably fall off when the actual votes are counted.
+Past experience suggests Sinn Féin’s support will fall below the opinion polls when the actual votes are counted.

 But ignoring a fifth of people who, at the very least, express a willingness to vote for McDonald’s party is not democratically sustainable, particularly when Fine Gael and Fianna Fáil are only a nose ahead of Sinn Féin.